-- Blake Kleinman joined H&F in 2001 and focuses on the software, internet & media, and financial services sectors. - He is currently director of Scout24 and TeamSystem. - Formerly, Mr. Kleinman was a director of Gartmore, IRIS, SSP, and Wood Mackenzie was active in the Firm's investments in Arch Capital, Axel Springer, Mondrian, ProSieben and Nielsen. - Prior to H&F, he worked in the Mergers, Acquisitions and Restructurings Department at Morgan Stanley & Co. in New York. - Mr. Kleinman holds an A.B. with Honors in Economics, magna cum laude, Phi Beta Kappa from Harvard University.
+- Blake Kleinman joined H&F in 2001 and focuses on the software, internet & media, and financial services sectors. - He is currently Partner at Hellman & Friedman - He is currently director of Scout24 and TeamSystem. - Formerly, Mr. Kleinman was a director of Gartmore, IRIS, SSP, and Wood Mackenzie was active in the Firm's investments in Arch Capital, Axel Springer, Mondrian, ProSieben and Nielsen. - Prior to H&F, he worked in the Mergers, Acquisitions and Restructurings Department at Morgan Stanley & Co. in New York. - Mr. Kleinman holds an A.B. with Honors in Economics, magna cum laude, Phi Beta Kappa from